arBest/BERT_FOR_DRUG_ID/README.md

 ## Download dataset
 git clone https://github.com/cambridgeltl/MTL-Bioinformatics-2016.git

-Use any NER dataset but for demo used  MTL-Bioinformatics-2016/BC5CDR-IOB dataset that consisted of entities tagged to obtain disease and chemical (including drug names)
+Use any NER dataset, for demo used MTL-Bioinformatics-2016/BC5CDR-IOB dataset that consisted of entities tagged to obtain disease and chemical (including drug names).

 ## Download BioBERT pretrained models
 All the pre-trained model checkpoints are found here https://github.com/naver/biobert-pretrained/releases